(Scriptures quoted from New King James Version, unless noted otherwise; first published January, 2022)

-Chapters 17-18 in the Book of Revelation draw a vivid picture of a great commercial empire, called the Great Harlot – coming at the End of the present Age.
-In terms similar to how God sometimes depicted ancient Israel, God used symbolic language to depict this great empire – as one founded on godly principles; but in time became a Harlot… and a great offense in the eyes of the Almighty.
+Anyway, getting back to the subject of the Harlot, in this passage God uses terms similar to how He sometimes depicted ancient Israel.
+The symbolic language depicts this Great Harlot empire as one founded on godly principles; but in time became a Harlot… and a great offense in the eyes of the Almighty.

 For her sins have reached to heaven, and God has remembered her iniquities….
 (Revelation 18:5)

-The following posts will explain how the final manifestation of the Great Harlot is showing up in our present day, before our very eyes.
-All the signs point specifically to the American empire as the fulfillment of this prophetic revelation given to John the apostle almost 2,000 years ago.
+All the signs point specifically to the American empire as the fulfillment of this prophetic revelation given to John the apostle.
 That is the specific focus, but the revelation also has a general application; and this will be the first subject of discussion.

 We first hear about the Great Harlot in chapter 14 where she is referred to as “Babylon… that great city” – along with an inkling of the fate that is to befall her: “Babylon is fallen.”
 And why?
 “Because she has made all nations drink of the wine of the wrath of her fornication” (14:8) – meaning that her oppressive policies and bad influence have corrupted and damaged the rest of the world.
 And for this, God will have no other recourse but to allow her to “fall”.

-This echoes the history of ancient Israel; she had become a Harlot in God’s eyes – unfaithful to her Husband and a bad example to surrounding nations – and as a result had to endure the ravages of the Babylonian invasion.
+This echoes the history of ancient Israel; she had become a Harlot in God’s eyes – unfaithful to her Husband and a bad example to surrounding nations – and as a result had to endure the ravages of the Assyrian and Babylonian invasions.

 Then in chapters 17-18 the Lord gives His apostle a sort of flashback, and a good deal of explanation, to reveal what was meant in chapter 14 about “Babylon… that great city”.
 Significantly, “Babylon” takes on the added identification of “great harlot” and “the woman” who “is that great city which reigns over the kings of the earth.”
 (17:1,18)